erlware/erlware_commons/doc/signatures.md

 A Signature Wrapper is a module that wraps another module.
 Its purpose is to help a preexisting module implement the Behaviour defined by a Signature.
-A good example if this in our current example is the [erlware_commons/ec_dict](https://github.com/ericbmerritt/erlware_commons/blob/types/src/ec_dict.erl) module.
+A good example of this in our current example is the [erlware_commons/ec_dict](https://github.com/ericbmerritt/erlware_commons/blob/types/src/ec_dict.erl) module.
 It implements the ec_dictionary Behaviour, but all the functionality is provided by the [stdlib/dict](http://www.erlang.org/doc/man/dict.html) module itself.
-Lets take a look at one example to see how this is done.
+Let's take a look at one example to see how this is done.

 We will take a look at one of the functions we have already seen.
-The `get` function an ec_dictionary `get` doesn't have quite the same semantics as any of the functions in the dict module.
+The `get` function in ec_dictionary doesn't have quite the same semantics as any of the functions in the dict module.
 So a bit of translation needs to be done.
 We do that in the ec_dict module `get` function.